 Address: Passeig de Gràcia, 92, 08008 Barcelona

-The architectural design caused quite a stir when it was built as it was a marked departure from the typical architectural styles of the early 20th century.
-Gaudí combined his love for geometry and nature to create something unique and innovative; the large stone building got its nickname La Pedrera because it reminded people of an open rock quarry with is rough-hewn stone façade.
+The architectural design caused quite a stir when it was built, as it was a marked departure from the typical architectural styles of the early 20th century.
+Gaudí combined his love for geometry and nature to create something unique and innovative; the large stone building got its nickname La Pedrera because it reminded people of an open rock quarry with its rough-hewn stone façade.

-Today, the large building serves as offices and a few residents continue to live here in the apartments so parts of the building are private and not open to the public.
-However, the courtyards, the attic, roof terrace, an apartment, and an exhibitions space are open to the public for viewing.
+Today, the large building serves as offices and a few residents continue to live here in the apartments, so parts of the building are private and not open to the public.
+However, the courtyards, the attic, roof terrace, an apartment, and an exhibition space are open to the public for viewing.

 Park Güell